Phase Retrieval for Radar Waveform Design: Introduction

-In particular, the AF-based signal recovery belongs to the class of one-dimensional (1-D) PR problems \cite{hayes1982reconstruction}, wherein uniqueness of the retrieved signal cannot be ensured unless some conditions explained above are assumed for the signal.
-Note that a real 2-D signal is uniquely specified (up to the trivial ambiguities) by the magnitude of its continuous Fourier transform, with the exception of a set of signals of measure zero \cite{hayes1982reconstruction}.
-The 1-D AF-based signal design is bivariate in parameters $\tau$ and $f$.
-Among prior works, other similar bivariate 1-D problems include STFT \cite{bendory2018non} and frequency-resolve optical gating (FROG) \cite{pinilla2019frequency} PR, apart from the previously mentioned FrFT formulation \cite{jaming2014uniqueness}.
+In particular, the AF-based signal recovery belongs to the class of one-dimensional (1-D) PR problems \citep{hayes1982reconstruction}, wherein uniqueness of the retrieved signal cannot be ensured unless some information about the signal structure or additional measurements are available.
+Note that a real 2-D signal is uniquely specified (up to the trivial ambiguities) by the magnitude of its continuous Fourier transform, with the exception of a set of signals of measure zero \citep{hayes1982reconstruction}.
+The 1-D AF-based signal design is bivariate in parameters $p$ and $k$.
+Among prior works, other similar bivariate 1-D problems include STFT \citep{bendory2018non} and frequency-resolve optical gating (FROG) PR \citep{pinilla2019frequency}, and these are distinct from the previously mentioned FrFT formulation \citep{jaming2014uniqueness}.
 Table~\ref{tab:1} summarizes and compares the discrete models, guarantees, and algorithms for various bivariate PR problems.
-Among these, the radar PR is the most challenging because of more trivial ambiguities than the other formulations.
+Among these, the radar PR is the most challenging because there are more trivial ambiguities than the other formulations.
+In the real signal case, AF-based radar PR reduces to FROG.
+However, radar signals are complex and the conjugation in the AF expression brings a total of four ambiguities (\textbf{T1}-\textbf{T4}) versus only three ambiguities (\textbf{T1}-\textbf{T3}) in FROG \citep{beinert2018enforcing}.
+We note that \textbf{T1}-\textbf{T4} have been mentioned for the FROG formulation in \citep{bendory2017uniqueness} but this work provides a uniqueness result for only the first three ambiguities.
+The proof of identifiability in \citep{bendory2017uniqueness} is based on the methods developed in \citep{beinert2018enforcing}.
+This holds because FROG does not involve a conjugation, and it follows that these algorithms do not directly address AF-based PR.
+Our work fills this gap and also advances the theory of AF-based radar waveform design.

+While mathematically the AF-based waveform synthesis is similar to PR, the problems are distinct.
+Uniqueness and identifiability are essential in PR.
+On the other hand, if multiple waveforms have the same AF, this leads to more design choices.
+For example, in \citep{de1970signals}, the goal is to obtain a \textit{family} of functions with the same AF.